SESYNC-ci/syllabi/docs/_posts/2017-08-01-conserve-workshop.md

 <!-- Modify the next block if there are any special requirements. -->

 **Requirements:**

-Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
-For the best possible experience, please install the software noted below prior to the start of the workshop.
+- Bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.), with the software noted below installed prior to the start of the workshop.
+- Have access to data from your own CONVSERVE project.
+- Register an [API key](https://www.census.gov/developers/) from the Census Bureau.
+- Complete an R-Swirl

 **Contact:**
 Please email *{{ mailto }}* with any questions or for information not covered here.